 ABOUT KYLE HUGHES

 Kyle R. Hughes (PhD, Radboud University Nijmegen) is a scholar-pastor-teacher specializing in the study of early Christianity and working to bring out the riches of patristic theology for the modern church and for Christian schools.
 He is the author of The Trinitarian Testimony of the Spirit: Prosopological Exegesis and the Development of Pre-Nicene Pneumatology (VCSup 147; Leiden: Brill, 2018), as well as several peer-reviewed journal articles, book reviews, and dictionary entries; he is also a frequent presenter at the Society of Biblical Literature Annual and International Meetings.
 Kyle’s primary theological interests include the development of the doctrine of the Holy Spirit, spiritual formation in the Anglican tradition, and Christian teaching and learning.
 Kyle and his wife Karisa live in Smyrna, Georgia, where he serves as History Department Chair at Whitefield Academy.
+In 2019, he was ordained to the diaconate in the Anglican Church in North America.

 ABOUT THIS SITE